Charleston Longshoreman Lawyer Near Me

 - Necessary medical care from a physician selected by the injured worker (including mileage and other transportation costs)

-Ask A Longshoreman Attorney: Steps To Take After Your Injury
+Ask A Longshoreman Attorney: Steps To Take After Your On The Job Accident

 - Notify your supervisor immediately.